2uanDM/reid-pipeline/README.md

 # Person Re-Identification Optimized Pipeline
-This repository represents the work for paper *"Person Re-Identification with Edge Devices: Effectively utilizing Computing Resource with Frame Skipping and Batch Processing mechanism"*
+This repository represents the work for paper *"Real-Time Person Re-Identification and Tracking on Edge Devices with Distributed Optimization"*

 ## 🚀 Dependencies Installation